Carrots

 Produce 101: Carrot, Onion, and Celery

-Carrots, onion, and celery comprise the classic mix of French mirepoix vegetables for most stocks, so they just fit well for this episode or Produce 101.
+Carrots, onion, and celery comprises the classic mix of French mirepoix vegetables, so they just fit well for this Produce 101.

 Read more